Game4Move78/bwjq/README.md

 | `read_folder_map`            | maps folder ids to names            |
 | `subfolders`                 | given folder map extract subfolders |
 | `read_items_from_folder_map` | use folder map extract items        |

+## Limitations

+At the moment the argument parsing is basic and uses zparseopts.
+Flags such as `-q` and `-f` can be written as `-q -f` but not `-q`.
+Search terms can be provided to fzf finder, but have not yet been implemented for command line arguments.

 ## Related